3 Thinking Errors Keeping You in a Career Rut

 “Maybe if I work harder, I can make it better…”

-Fortunately, there is a way to work around them!
+Fortunately, there’s a way to work around them…

-To work around your thinking errors and uncover better-for-you alternatives before it’s too late, you don’t need to work harder or be smarter; you need to ask yourself better questions.
+To work around your thinking errors and uncover better-for-you alternatives before it’s too late, you don’t need to try harder; you need to ask yourself smarter questions.

-Instead of asking some version of: What could I lose?
+Instead of asking some version of: What will I lose?

-Questions like these generate candid self-insight, and candid self-insight has a direct line to motivation - the ‘gas tank’ that has the power to lift you out of your career rut and push you towards new ideas, new choices, and new opportunities.
+Questions like these generate candid self-insight, which can ignite your motivation, lift you out of a career rut, and push you towards new ideas, options, and outcomes.

 Next